vikbert/symfony5-auth-demo-login/docs/cli-protocol.md

 ➜ sc make:user

  The name of the security user class (e.g. User) [User]:
- > y
+ > User

  Do you want to store user data in the database (via Doctrine)? (yes/no) [yes]:
- > y
+ > yes

  Enter a property name that will be the unique "display" name for the user (e.g. email, username, uuid) [email]:
- >
+ > email

  Will this app need to hash/check user passwords?
 Choose No if passwords are not needed or will be checked/hashed by some other system (e.g. a single sign-on server).

  Does this app need to hash/check user passwords? (yes/no) [yes]:
- > y
+ > yes

- created: src/Entity/Y.php
+ created: src/Entity/User.php
- created: src/Repository/YRepository.php
+ created: src/Repository/UserRepository.php
- updated: src/Entity/Y.php
+ updated: src/Entity/User.php
  updated: config/packages/security.yaml